-Figure A29 to Figure A31: Day-Ahead Scheduled Versus Actual Loads
+Figure A28 to Figure A30: Day-Ahead Scheduled Versus Actual Loads

-To show net day-ahead load-scheduling patterns, Figure A29 compares the monthly average dayahead scheduled load to average real-time load.
-The figure shows only the daily peak hours when under-scheduling are most likely to require MISO to commit additional units.
+To show net day-ahead load-scheduling patterns, Figure A28 compares the monthly average dayahead scheduled load to average real-time load.
+The figure shows only the daily peak hours when under-scheduling is most likely to require MISO to commit additional units.
 The table below the figure shows the average scheduling levels in all hours and for the peak hour.
-We show peak hour scheduling separately by region in Figure A30 and Figure A31.
+We show peak hour scheduling separately by region in Figure A29 and Figure A30.